MercuryWorkshop/wisp-protocol/protocol.md

 | Extension ID       | `uint8_t`  | The ID of the protocol extension.                                            |
 | Payload Length     | `uint32_t` | The length of the payload for the extension metadata.                        |
 | Extension Metadata | `char[]`   | A custom byte array which has information about the status of the extension. |

-### `0x01` - UDP
-The presence of this extension indicates whether or not the client or server implementation supports UDP.
-There is no payload.

 ### `0x02` - Password Authentication
 This extension adds password-based authentication to Wisp.
 A payload is required for this feature.